jeffnd/nd013-c1-vision-starter/README.md

 ### Training
 #### Reference experiment
-This section should detail the results of the reference experiment.
-It should includes training metrics and a detailed explanation of the algorithm's performances.

 The reference model is ResNet50 without augumentaion (see details of model parameters in experiments/reference/pipeline_new.config).
 Training loss of the model is shown as follows:

 ![220908](https://user-images.githubusercontent.com/94186015/202697580-6c1a752e-ca58-4e5c-b34c-7e1f9643d6de.PNG)